Derived Hecke algebra and cohomology of arithmetic groups: The reciprocity law

 Continue with notation as in Theorem \ref{maintheorem}.
 As in the discussion of \S \ref{sec:MV} and \S \ref{reindexing}, let $M_{\coad}$ be the motive with $\Q$ coefficients associated to $\Pi$ and the co-adjoint representation of $G^{\vee}$, if it exists. {\em A priori}, one may not always be able to descend the coefficients of $M_{\coad}$ to $\Q$, although we expect this is possible in most if not all cases.
 (See discussion in \cite[Appendix, A.3]{PV}).
 In what follows we assume that $M_{\coad}$ can indeed be descended to $\Q$ coefficients; if not one can simply reformulate the conjecture by replacing $\Q$ by a field extension.

 Thus there is an identification of Galois modules

 and there is a regulator map from the motivic cohomology

 As in \S \ref{motivic chi}, the motivic cohomology group on the left-hand side has been restricted to classes that extend to an integral model.
-We assume that this regulator map is an isomorphism.
-Let $\mathsf{V}_{\Q_p} = \mathsf{V} \otimes \Q_p$, and let $\mathsf{V}_{\Q}$ be those classes in $\mathsf{V}_{\Q_p}$ whose pairing with motivic cohomology lies in $\Q$.
+We assume that this regulator map is an isomorphism.\footnote{ In general, the appropriate conjecture is that the regulator, taken to the group of classes that are crystalline at $p$ {\em and unramified at all primes in $S$}, is an isomorphism.
+However, by virtue of our assumptions in \S \ref{GaloisAss}, part (e), it is not necessary to explicitly impose ``unramified at primes in $S$.''} Let $\mathsf{V}_{\Q_p} = \mathsf{V} \otimes \Q_p$, and let $\mathsf{V}_{\Q}$ be those classes in $\mathsf{V}_{\Q_p}$ whose pairing with motivic cohomology lies in $\Q$.

 Write $H^*(Y(1), -)_{\Pi}$ for the Hecke eigenspace for the character $\mathbb{T}_{K_0} \rightarrow \mathbf{Z}$ associated with $\Pi$ (see \eqref{oort}).
 Our assumptions imply that $H^*(Y(1), \Z_p)_{\Pi} = H^*(Y(1), \Z_p)_{\mathfrak{m}}$.